Rule 1: Follow directions quickly.

 Happily enough, implementing the Smart Choices rule is easy.

-Rule 5: Keep your dear teacher happy!
+Rule 5: Keep our dear learning community happy!

 Need a rule that stops back talking students in their tracks?
 Discover a golden signpost on the road to Teaching Heaven.